voidtrance/voron-klipper-extensions/README.md

 I set about creating this module for two main reasons:
 1. I had some macros that I wanted to be executed when the printer "boots" up.
 The normal way to do that was to define a `[delayed_gcode]` macro with an `initial_duration` set to 1 second.
-However, that felt clumsy to not very clean.
+However, that felt clumsy and not very clean.
 2. I wanted to be able to turn off the LCD after a period of no activity.
 While that was easy to do, turning it back on was much more challenging.
 I tried tieing a `[gcode_button]` to the LCD button but due to a "bug" in Klipper, doing so led to Klipper crashes.
+3. My other attempt at this required modification to the default `idle_timeout.py` module.
+While that worked it caused the Klipper repository on the Pi to be "dirty", which meant that I had to do manual work to update Klipper.

 #### Module States and Transition
 The module defines the following states: